-File with the Returning Officer (RO) or their delegate for your municipality.
+File with the returning officer or their delegate for your community.

 The RO or someone they appoint receives the declaration of candidacy and reviews it.
 There are three possible outcomes:

 - RO accepts the Declaration.

 - RO rejects the Declaration.

 - RO accepts the Declaration but gives official notice that they suspect the candidate is not eligible, but only the CEO can decide.